 Since 1899, the Foundation for Child Development (FCD) has supported research, policy development, and advocacy to ensure that all families have the social and material resources to raise their children to be healthy, educated, and productive members of society.
-Currently, FCD supports three programs: PreK-3rd Education, Child Well-Being Index (CWI), and New American Children.
+Currently, FCD supports three programs: PreK-3rd Education, Young Scholars Program, and Child Well-Being Index (CWI).

 PreK-3rd Education is an approach to learning that provides integrated, aligned learning opportunities every year from PreKindergarten (for three- and four-year-olds) through Third Grade (PreK-3rd).